chainflip-io/chainflip-backend/state-chain/pallets/cf-witnesser/README.md

 `WitnessDataExtraction` can remove the contentious data from the call such that all calls will have a matching hash to be voted on.
 The data can then be arbitrarily aggregated and then injected back into the call when it is dispatched.

-An example of this is price data: the price can be removed from the call, and then the median price of all votes can be injected when the vote threshold is reached.
+An example of this is witnessing gas prices: the price can be removed from the call, and then the median price of all votes can be injected when the vote threshold is reached.

 ## Vote Pruning